dustinlacewell/plait/README.md

 ## Piping hosts

 If you have many hosts it may be inconvenient to pass them all as `-h` flags.
-Another option is to store the host strings inside of a file and pipe them into Plait.
+Another option is to store the host strings inside of a file and **pipe them into Plait**.
 Let's create a file `/tmp/hosts.txt` with the following content:

     root@0.0.0.0:32768
     root@0.0.0.0:32769